 Important to note:

 - Any service performed prior to January 1, 2021 is not taken into account for purposes of the new eligibility rule for participating in the elective deferral portion of the 401(k) plan.
-Therefore, the earliest date a long-term, part-time employee can enter the plan to make an elective deferral under the new law is January 1, 2024.

 - Employees who become eligible for the elective deferral portion of the plan solely under the new rule may still be excluded for other types of contributions made to the 401(k) plan (e.g., employer matching contributions, nonelective contributions, top heavy minimum contributions) until they meet the plan’s eligibility requirements for such contributions.